cjbassi/gotop/README.md

 ### Colorschemes

 gotop ships with a few colorschemes which can be set with the `-c` flag followed by the name of one.
-You can find all the colorschemes in [colorschemes](./colorschemes).
+You can find all the colorschemes in the [colorschemes folder](./colorschemes).

 To make a custom colorscheme, check out the [template](./colorschemes/template.go) for instructions and then use [default.json](./colorschemes/default.json) as a starter.
-Then you can put the file at `~/.config/gotop/{name}.json` on Linux or `~/Library/Application Support/gotop/{name}.json` on OSX and load it with `gotop -c {name}`.
+Then put the file at `~/.config/gotop/{name}.json` on Linux or `~/Library/Application Support/gotop/{name}.json` on OSX and load it with `gotop -c {name}`.
 Colorschemes PR's are welcome!

 ### CLI Options